From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: Introduction

 Unlike imperative GUI interaction, declarative \sys allows and requires the LLM to specify the desired outcome directly, rather than emitting concrete actions to realize the outcome.
 Using {\sys}'s declarative primitives, the LLM can express the intended result for a control: the control is to be ``accessed'' or ``set to a target state'', or to have its information ``observed and retrieved''. \sys then executes the necessary steps to achieve that result.
 This procedure is fully transparent to the LLM.
 Such a design meets our goal: to let the LLM abstract away from concrete GUI operations, and eventually focus on semantic planning for the user's task.

 There are several challenges to be addressed to realize \sys.
 First, the controls' navigation relationships are typically implicit within the applications, which obstructs navigation abstraction.
-Second, a control’s functionality is path-dependent.
-For instance, in Microsoft Word, accessing a standard color control via the Font, Outline, or Underline path can yield different semantics.
+Second, a control's functionality is path-dependent.
+Take Microsoft Word as an example: accessing a standard color control via the \texttt{Font}, \texttt{Outline}, or \texttt{Underline} path can yield different semantics.
 Enforcing path uniqueness through duplication (i.e., cloning the merge node and its substructure) can cause an exponential blow-up in an already large application node set, which in turn highlights another major issue: LLM context is limited and costly. \sys design must account for invocation cost.
 Additionally, the ideal interface should provide a stable abstraction: this requires \sys to handle the non-determinism of GUI execution robustly.
-Finally, an LLM-friendly \sys must also consider the caller’s (the LLM’s) imperfect instruction-following.
-For example, while we explicitly instruct the LLM to output target function controls only, the LLM may still output navigation path.
+Finally, an LLM-friendly \sys must also consider the caller's (the LLM's) imperfect instruction-following.
+For example, while we explicitly instruct the LLM to output target function controls only, the LLM may still output navigation paths.

 We present an end-to-end solution to these challenges.
-Specifically, we model controls' navigation relationships and transform the resulting graph into a path-unambiguous topology (see \autoref{sec:Path-Unambiguous}).
-We introduce an LLM-context-friendly representation of controls and navigation, and design an on-demand querying mechanism to balance context cost, function coverage, and efficiency (\autoref{sec:Context-Efficient}). \sys is designed with an “LLM-as-user” assumption; to mitigate imperfect instruction-following, we apply filtering to ensure \sys entirely takes over the navigation process.
-To provide a stable declarative abstraction, \sys incorporates robustness mechanisms to handle instability in executing UI action sequences (see \autoref{sec:visit}).
-We enforce a strict separation between control access and complex interactions to relieve the tension between accuracy and efficiency (see \autoref{sec:visit}, \autoref{sec:InteractOps}).
+Specifically, we model controls' navigation relationships and transform the resulting graph into a path-unambiguous topology (\autoref{sec:Path-Unambiguous}).
+We introduce an LLM-context-friendly representation of controls and navigation, and design an on-demand querying mechanism to balance context cost, function coverage, and efficiency (\autoref{sec:Context-Efficient}). \sys is designed with an ``LLM-as-user'' assumption; to mitigate imperfect instruction-following, we apply filtering to ensure \sys entirely takes over the navigation process.
+To provide a stable declarative abstraction, \sys incorporates robustness mechanisms to handle instability in executing UI action sequences (\autoref{sec:visit}).
+We enforce a strict separation between control access and complex interactions to relieve the tension between accuracy and efficiency (\autoref{sec:visit}, \autoref{sec:InteractOps}).